-Everest Institute believes that training is enriched by observing real-life applications.
+These campuses believe that training is enriched by observing real-life applications.
 When appropriate, visits are arranged to industrial or professional locations.

 SPECIAL LECTURES

 Guest lecturers are invited to speak to students about career opportunities and current industry applications of educational programs.